The Best VPN Service

 - Do use an encrypted, third-party password manager.
 Unlike your web browser, these providers rely upon incredibly complex algorithms that are nearly impossible to crack.
 We like Dashlane, which offers both a free service tier and a $3.33 a month service tier, and you can also look into similarly priced options like 1Password ($2.99 a month).

-Additional security measures are also important: antivirus software, lock screens, and secure connections.
+Don’t forget about antivirus software, lock screens, and secure connections.

 These suggestions might feel too simple to matter, but they all bear repeating:

 - Make sure your devices have a lock-screen enabled.
 Setting your phone down or walking away from your laptop for even a minute or two in a public place can pose a security risk.
+This may seem like an obvious precaution, but 64% of people don’t use a screen lock at all.
+For phones, we’d also suggest taking advantage of long passcode options: iPhone goes up to 6-digits, and Androids allows 16 digit passwords.

 - Invest in good antivirus software for your computer.
 Large companies like McAfee, Norton and Kaspersky are perennial favorites, and free antivirus providers like Avast and AVG are also popular (although you’ll have to put up with ads.)
 These services help flag potential issues if a hacker does slip through your defenses.